Breword/tmux/Clipboard.md

 by terminals to do this are quite blunt and not consistently supported.
 This document gives an overview of how things work and some configuration examples.

+For step-by-step instructions on configuring `set-clipboard`, skip to [this section](Quick summary).

 ### The `set-clipboard` option

 #### How it works